Skip to Main Content

 STYLE

-Think “professional” and you should do just fine.
+Think “professional,” and you should do just fine.
 Again, simplicity is the key.
-Also, keep in mind the audience you wish to attract and narrow your focus to speak to your target market.
+Also, remember the audience you wish to attract and narrow your focus to speak to your target market.

 Men-Shirts | Headshot Preparation Tips for Men | Orange County Headshots